 Words and phrases to avoid in IELTS essays.

-The essay writing section of IELTS is formal, this is the same for academic writing task 1 reports, so you must use the right register.
+The essay writing section of IELTS is formal.
+This is the same for the academic writing task 1 reports, so you must use the right register.
 You could lose marks in vocabulary or grammar if you are writing in an informal way, using idioms, or using memorised stock phrases.

 1. Using idioms or slang

 Idioms are set phrases that native speakers often use in conversation.
 Do not use any idioms in the writing section, as they are far too informal and are often used in the wrong way by English learners.

 You can use them in the speaking section but they must be used accurately.
 Make sure you know how to use idioms 100% or they could lower your score in speaking.

 If you are memorising them in the speaking part then the examiner will notice it and that too will lower your score.